 Why Floating Cities Matter

-As these visions become reality, floating cities could become a cornerstone of our collective response to the climate crisis, offering hope for generations to come.
+As these concepts soon become demonstrable, the floating cities of the future could play a major part in our collective response to the climate crisis, becoming a source of hope for the present and future generations.